-The Indian diaspora is one of the world's largest, numbering 28 million in 2016.
+The Indian diaspora is one of the world's largest, numbering almost 30 million in 2019.
 People of Indian citizenship or descent live in almost every part of the world.
 Important features of the pattern are as follows:

-- It numbers more than 1 million in each of 8 countries.
-The largest concentrations are in the USA, UK, Malaysia, Sri Lanka, South Africa and the Middle East. - Some 22 countries have concentrations of at least 100,000 ethnic Indians.
+- It numbers more than 1 million in each of eight countries.
+Large populations are found in UAE, the USA, Saudi Arabia, Pakistan, Oman and the UK, for example. - Some 22 countries have concentrations of at least 100,000 ethnic Indians.